A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-Here, we present the other criteria applied as objective functions.
-Cluster cardinality and expected weighted coverage density indices consider the relation of the occurrence of the objects in a categorical dataset.
-The similarity index is the only relative CVI that compares partitions used as the objective function, while the other CVIs consider the data properties of each partition.
-The sparsity and reconstruction error are two particular objective functions designed for spectral clustering.
+\item \textbf{Other criteria}: cluster cardinality index ($CCI$)~\cite{Zhu2018_MaOEA} and expected weighted coverage density ($EWCD$)~\cite{Sert2011} consider the relation of the occurrence of the objects in a categorical dataset.
+The similarity index ($Sim$)~\cite{li2017ensemble} is the only relative CVI that compares partitions used as the objective function, while the other CVIs consider the data properties of each partition. \end{enumerate}

-The \textbf{Cluster Cardinality Index} ($CCI$) considers a set of operations to describe the property and structure of categorical data~\cite{Zhu2018_MaOEA}.
-It is computed according to Equation (\ref{CCI})